airvolute/dcs-deploy/readme.md

 Port = 14550
 ```

-### CSI interface - JP 62 support
- Airvolute DCS 1.2 and DCS 2.0 boards support multiple cameras via CSI interface.
-The following cameras are currently supported:
-- IMX219 (CSI0)
-- IMX477 (CSI0)
-- OV9281 (CSI0)
-- OV64B40 Airvolute Hadron Expander (CSI2/3)
-- TC358743 HDMI capture chip (CSI2/3)

-To use any of these cameras, you must apply the corresponding Device Tree Overlay by running `sudo python /opt/nvidia/jetson-io/jetson-io.py`.

-In the menu, navigate to: **Configure Airvolute DCS2 Adapter Board → Configure for Compatible Hardware**

-From the list, select the camera you wish to use.

-Confirm your selection and reboot for the changes to take effect.

-### I2C & SPI devices
-#### TC74 Temperature sensor
-On both DCS1.2 and DCS2.0 boards is a temperature sensor connected on I2C-1 bus.
-It's temperature can be read from this path `/sys/class/hwmon/hwmon0/temp1_input` the value is in millicelsius [m°C] (returned value of 47000 = 47°C).

-#### BMI088 IMU (Accelerometer & Gyroscope)

-The DCS2.0 board includes a BMI088 IMU, which combines a 3-axis accelerometer and a 3-axis gyroscope.
-These sensors can be accessed via the Industrial I/O (IIO) subsystem under the following paths:

-- Accelerometer: `/sys/bus/iio/devices/iio:device0`
-- Gyroscope: `/sys/bus/iio/devices/iio:device1`

-The max sampling rate are:
-- Accelerometer: up to 1600 Hz
-- Gyroscope: up to 2000 Hz

 ### Known limitations
 - When the script is re-ran, flash config folder is deleted and the files are extracted again.
 - The database of configs is held inside this repository, which is not ideal.
 - Download folder is not checked, only `downloaded_versions.json` file is, so if the download folder has been altered script will throw an error.
 - Errors that might occur during deployment process are not handled very well at the moment.

 ### Troubleshooting
 #### 1. Verifying 1st boot configuration